opentensor/developer-docs/docs/staking-and-delegation/managing-stake-sdk.md

 # Managing Stake with Bittensor Python SDK

-This pages demonstrates usage of `btcli`, the Bittensor CLI, for managing stake.
+This pages demonstrates usage of the Bittensor SDK for Python for managing stake.

 TAO holders can **stake** any amount of the liquidity they hold to a validator.
 Also known as **delegation**, staking supports validators, because their total stake in the subnet, including stake delegated to them by others, determines their consensus power and their share of emissions.
 After the validator/delegate extracts their **take** the remaining emissions are credited back to the stakers/delegators in proportion to their stake with that validator.